garfix/nli-go/doc/manual/knowledge-engineer/anaphora-resolution.md

 # Anaphora resolution

-NLI-GO keeps track of the entities that it last processed in a structure called "anaphora queue".
-This queue consists of the id's of these entities.

-Whenever a quant is processed, the system will first try to resolve the range of the quant with each of these ids filled in.
-When one of these ids gives a match, this id will be used as the range of the quantification.
+Language has a number of ways in which one noun phrase refers to another, in the same dialog.
+Typically this can take the form of pronouns (he, she, it), but the range of expressions is actually quite extensive.
+Here's how to deal with them.

+## Pronouns

-In order to allow pronouns like "he", "she" and "it" in the input, you need to model pronouns in a way that reflects their function as a quantification:
+To handle pronouns like "he", "she" and "it" in the input, you need to tag them as a reference:

-    { rule: pronoun(E1) -> 'it',                                           sense: go:back_reference(E1, none) }
+    { rule: pronoun(E1) -> 'it',                                           sense: object(E1), tag: go:reference(E1) }

-## Resolving abstract nouns
+    { rule: pronoun(E1) -> 'she',                                          sense: person(E1) female(E1), tag: go:reference(E1) }

+## Definite references

+The determiners "the" can mean that an NP is a reference.
+"I found a block and a pyramid.
+Give me the block." "the" refers to a single entity that may be in the dialog, but it doesn't have to be.
+If the reference can be resolved, it will be.
+If it cannot, the system will ask: "I don't understand which one you mean".

+    { rule: np(E1) -> 'the' nbar(E1),                                      sense: go:quant(none, E1, $nbar), tag: go:reference(E1) }

+## One anaphora

-To resolve an abstract noun like "one" (as in "Put a small one onto the green cube") to the concrete noun "block", specify "one" as a `sortal_back_reference()`
+To resolve words like "one" (as in "Put a small one onto the green cube") to the concrete noun "block", specify "one" as a `sortal_reference()`

-    { rule: noun(E1) -> 'one',                                           sense: go:sortal_back_reference(E1, none) }
+    { rule: noun(E1) -> 'one',                                           tag: go:sortal_reference(E1) }

-When the `sortal_back_reference` is processed, it looks into the anaphora queue for the sort of the latest referent.
-When this sort is, say, `block`, the function will look for the `entity` relation set that belongs to the sort.
-Located in `sorts.yml` you will write
+When the `sortal_reference` is processed, the system looks into the anaphora queue for the sort of the latest referent.
+When this sort is, say, `block`, the system will add the relation for the sort `block` (`block(E1)`) to the sense of the sentence.

-    block:
-      entity: block(Id)

-This tells us that the sort `block` is represented by the relation (set) `block()` in the domain.
-The variable `Id` will be used to identify the block.